 William Blake, the poet of perception, wrote: "See a world in a grain of sand, and a heaven in a wild flower!"
 The Kingdom of God is not a theological abstraction, but the break-through of this trillium, one white three-petaled explosion nestled in oceanic furrows of green.

 Do not look at this flower through your concept of it.
 Look at the flower itself, what James Joyce called "the ineluctable modality of the visible."

+So we take a walk in the forest and discover this trillium gleaming in the fern shadows.
 Now, if you are like me and other "educated" Westerners, you do something remarkable at this point on your forest walk.
 You flee from revelation into thinking.
 Turning to your hiking partner, you ask, "What is that flower's name?"
 The other replies, "It's a trillium."
 She may even nail it down with Latin: "trillium grandiflorum."

 What has just happened?
 You have settled for a concept, a verbal description of reality, rather than suffering the nameless onslaught of Radiance.

 You closed your eyes to the incarnation of the Wordless, the silent offspring of Father Consciousness and Mother Matter.
 You replaced the living Christ with a ghost of thought.
 Sometimes names kill.
 Sometimes we need to un-name the world.